kohei-us/mdds/CONTRIBUTING.md

 The `make check` step is necessary only when you wish to build and execute the test binaries to ensure integrity of the code.

+Make sure you have the boost headers installed on your system, as mdds has hard dependency on boost.